GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 The purpose of this repository is to showcase a basic web scraping case and their best practices.

-Please beware that **web scraping** can become pernicious to their web owners and therefore **musn't be practiced without knowing which permissions we are granted by them beforehand.**
+Please beware that **web scraping** can become pernicious to their web owners and therefore **mustn’t be practiced without knowing which permissions we are granted by them beforehand.**

 ## Before deploying any code